This Website

 Roy Rogers Rifle

 This is a plastic cap shooting Roy Rogers rifle made by Marx.
 The cap mechanism is metal.
-It's a Winchester with checkered engraving, octagon barrel & a pistol grip.
+It's a Winchester with checkered engraving, octagonal barrel & a pistol grip.

 These photos thanks to Willy Henson